"Yikes, I Said Something Wrong!" How to Fix a Microaggression You Didn't Mean to Commit

 In addressing our unconscious assumptions, mentorship is helpful.
 Find someone you feel "safe" with and who has a solid understanding of microaggressions or implicit bias.
 Have conversations with them on these topics to increase your knowledge, challenge yourself and check your bias.
 It is the best and most interactive way to grow.

-Like Mama Bear said: "It's never too late, to correct a mistake."
+6. "It's never too late, to correct a mistake."

 You have the power of language!
 Move past your embarrassment or nervousness to repair that bridge.